houthacker/remeha-modbus/README.md

 #### Set the correct DHW preset mode
 After creating the automation, a new schedule for the next day will automatically be created.
 If the preset is not set in the automation, manually change the preset mode of your DHW boiler climate to `Schedule 1`, otherwise the schedule will of course be inactive.

+## Schedule synchronization with `scheduler-card`
+Schedules (or time programs, as Remeha calls them) can be synchronized with the `scheduler-card` integration if you have it installed.

+### Usage
+To use this synchronization, enable the configuration checkmark _Synchronize with `scheduler-card`_.
+This can only be configured if you have the `scheduler-card` integration installed.